bartificer/programming-by-stealth/docs/pbs75.md

 # PBS 75 of X — AJAX Intro

-Having wrapped up our introduction to Mustache templates we’re going to spend the next few instalments learning about AJAX, a very powerful JavaScript technique for loading information from a given URL.
+Having wrapped up our introduction to Mustache templates, we’re going to spend the next few instalments learning about AJAX, a very powerful JavaScript technique for loading information from a given URL.
 In future instalments we’ll use this technique to load external templates and data for use with our Mustache templates.

-AJAX is a mechanism for making a HTTP requests via JavaScript, so before we’re ready to learn about AJAX we need to take the time to learn about the HTTP protocol itself.
+AJAX is a mechanism for making a HTTP requests via JavaScript.
+So before we’re ready to learn about AJAX, we need to take the time to learn about the HTTP protocol itself.
 Unless you understand the mechanics and the terminology of HTTP, AJAX-related documentation simply won’t make any sense.

-# Matching Podcast Episode 589
+## Matching Podcast Episode 589

 Listen along to this instalment on [episode 589 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2019/04/ccatp-589/)